blenbuticho/Uber-Project/README.md

 # Introduction

-The Uber data contains information on ride requests in various cities.
-This project starts by importing and cleaning the Uber data, and then proceeds to create various visualizations and insights based on the data.
-It covers a range of data analysis techniques, from basic descriptive statistics and time series analysis to more advanced topics like geospatial data visualization and machine learning.

-# Data Analysis

-The analysis explores Uber trip data from April to September 2014 in order to gain insights into patterns of usage over time.
-The data is processed and transformed using various R packages such as dplyr, lubridate, readr and tidyr.
-The transformed data is then used to create several visualizations including a bar graph of trips by hour, a bar graph of trips by hour and month, a bar graph of trips by day, and a bar graph of trips by day and month.
-These visualizations provide an understanding of when Uber is most frequently used and how usage patterns vary by day, hour, and month.
+- This project is all about analyzing the data related to Uber ride requests in different cities.
+The very first step in this project was to import and clean the Uber data so that it could be used for further analysis.
+I proceeded to create various visuals to gain insights from the data.
+These visualizations include time series plots of trip requests over different time periods, heat maps across different locations and times, and bar graphs and pie charts to display categorical data.
+I also used interactive mapping tools to explore the geospatial distribution of ride requests and to visualize the routes taken by drivers.
+These visuals helped me to uncover patterns and trends in the data and to draw meaningful conclusions from the Uber ride data.

 # Cleaning the Data

-To begin the Uber data analysis, I imported the necessary packages and libraries that I will utilize in this project.
+- To begin the Uber data analysis, I imported the necessary packages and libraries that I will utilize in this project.
 To add some visual appeal to my plot, I created a color vector that I will use in my plotting functions.

 ```r
 colors <- c("#CC1011", "#665555", "#05a399", "#cfcaca", "#f5e840", "#0683c9", "#e075b0")
 ```

-Next, I read the individual CSV files containing data from April 2014 to September 2014 and stored them into separate data frames for each month.
+- Next, I read the individual CSV files containing data from April 2014 to September 2014 and stored them into separate data frames for each month.
 After reading the files, I combined all the data into one dataframe, named "data_uber".

 ```r
            data_uber<- rbind(df_1,df_2,df_3,df_4,df_5,df)